 “It is Well” is undoubtedly one of the most significant and popular hymns in the English-speaking world over the last 150 years or so.
 Its message has resonated through the years and has been a great encouragement to believers all over the world.
-This message is a great encouragement to the Christian life and it is an example of how Christians are to respond faithfully during times of great tragedy.
+This message is a great encouragement to the Christian life.
+It is an example of how Christians are to respond faithfully during times of great tragedy.

-The story behind “It is Well” is well known.
-This great hymn was written by Horatio Spafford, a successful businessman in Chicago who experienced unbelievable suffering.
-In 1871, his son died by scarlet fever and in that same year the Great Fire of Chicago destroyed most of the real estate that Spafford had.
+“It is Well” has a well-known story behind it.
+Horatio Spafford, a successful businessman in Chicago who experienced unbelievable suffering, wrote this great hymn.
+In 1871, his son died of scarlet fever.
+In that same year, the Great Fire of Chicago destroyed most of the real estate that Spafford had.
 This alone would be unbearable, but life became even more tragic for him just two years later.

 Spafford decided to take his family on a trip to England in order to meet up with D.L.
-Moody, the great nineteenth century evangelist who was preaching there at the time.
-Horatio, however, was delayed and decided to send his wife and four daughters ahead on a ship to England.
-As the ship travelled, disaster stuck.
-The ship hit an iron sailing vessel and 226 people were killed, including all four of Spafford’s daughters.
-Spafford’s wife was found unconscious when the ship finally landed in Wales, and she sent a simple yet devastating telegram to her husband: “Saved Alone.”
-Spafford hurried to meet with his bereaved wife, and it was as they were passing the place where the ship had been hit that he was inspired to write the amazing words we have in “It is Well.”
+Moody, the great nineteenth-century evangelist who was preaching there at the time.
+A delay caused Horatio, however, to send his wife and four daughters ahead on a ship to England.
+As the ship traveled, disaster stuck.
+The ship hit an iron sailing vessel, killing 226 people, including all four of Spafford’s daughters.
+Spafford’s wife was unconscious when the ship finally landed in Wales.
+She sent a simple yet devastating telegram to her husband: “Saved Alone.”
+Spafford hurried to meet with his bereaved wife.
+It was when they were passing the place where the ship had been hit, inspiration hit him.
+He wrote the amazing words we have in “It Is Well.”

 Given the deep joy expressed in the hymn despite the great tragedy, we can easily misunderstand this hymn as another example of positive thinking.
-We live today in a world where we are constantly being taught the value of optimism and positive thinking.
+We live in a world where we constantly focus on the value of optimism.
 We live in the world of Ted Talks and motivational speakers who encourage us that we should look on the bright side of life.
 This positive thinking has become very popular in Christian circles also.
-Christians are taught that faith means saying good things about our lives even when things are difficult.
+Christians think that faith means saying good things about our lives even when things are difficult.

 When we face tragedy, Christians are not to find peace in positive thinking or optimism.
 Christians are to find peace in the work of our Saviour on the cross that has secured our eternity.